 Solar energy starts with the sun.
 Also known as PV panels, Solar panels are devices used to capture and absorb the sun’s energy, then convert it into electricity.
 This electricity is useful in powering up electrical loads for free.

-A solar panel is typically used for a range of applications, including power backups and remote power systems for telecommunication equipment, appliances, tools, cabins.
+We typically use a solar panel for a range of applications, including power backups and remote power systems for telecommunication equipment, appliances, tools, cabins.
 Substantial production of electricity is vital for commercial and residential solar electric systems.

 So, how do solar panels work?
 These Photovoltaic Panels collect clean and safe renewable energy.
 Made of semiconductors like silicon, the cells quickly absorb the sunlight.
 Though devices' efficiency is optimal in sunny conditions, they can still produce substantial electricity in the sun's absence.